Last Updated on July 3, 2023 by Tim Wells

 I recommend most people use Release builds instead of Nightly Builds of Kodi or any other software.

 Will Kodi Update Automatically?

 Kodi can automatically update individual add-ons that you have installed.
 However, the app itself will not automatically update to the latest version.
-You’ll need to go through the process detailed above to update Kodi on your device.
+You’ll need to go through the process above to update Kodi on your device.

 That said, you can configure the Google Play Store to automatically update your apps for you.
 It doesn’t matter where you download Kodi from, either.

-- How to Install the Shadow Kodi Addon [May 2023] - May 11, 2023
+- How to Install the Seren Kodi Addon [November 2023] - October 29, 2023

 - The Crew Addon for Kodi [Install, Uninstall, FAQ](November 2023) - October 29, 2023